rl-institut/multi-vector-simulator/docs/Model_Assumptions.rst

 The unit of the constraint is `kgCO2eq/a`.
 To select a useful value for this constraint you can e.g.:

-- Firstly, optimize your system without the constraint to get an idea about the scale of the emissions and then, secondly, set the constraint and lower the emissions step by step until you receive an unbound problem
+- Firstly, optimize your system without the constraint to get an idea about the scale of the emissions and then, secondly, set the constraint and lower the emissions step by step until you receive an unbound problem (which then represents the non-archievable minimum of emissions for your energy system)
 - Check the emissions targets of your region/country and disaggregate the number

 The maximum emissions constraint is introduced to the energy system by `D2.constraint_maximum_emissions()` and a validation test is performed within the benchmark tests.